Segmented Operations using Matrix Multiplications: Introduction

 \subsection{Outline}

-In~\Cref{sec:background}, we recall some basic definitions and background.
-In~\Cref{sec:mmv_ram_model} we describe the MMV-RAM model.
-The main algorithms for segmented operations and their applications are described in Sections \ref{sec:seg_scan}, \ref{sec:practical_seg_ops}, and \ref{sec:applications_of_segmented_operations}.
-In~\Cref{sec:experiments}, we provide an experimental evaluation of the proposed algorithms as a case study of the MMV-RAM model on Ascend accelerators.
-Section \ref{sec:mmv_ram_extension} outlines potential extensions and/or variants of the MMV-RAM model.
-We finally conclude in Section \ref{sec:conclusion}.
+In~\Cref{sec:background}, we recall some basic definitions and background. \Cref{sec:mmv_ram_model} contains the analysis of the MMV-RAM model.
+The main algorithms for segmented operations and their applications are described in~\Cref{sec:algorithms_in_mmvram}.
+In~\Cref{sec:experiments}, we provide an experimental evaluation of the proposed algorithms, before concluding in~\Cref{sec:conclusion}.